maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 PRINT X
     30 IF X<5 THEN 10

-Using FOR/NEXT for this sort of task makes the code run faster and more clearly indicates the intentions of the programmer.
+Using FOR/NEXT for this sort of task more clearly indicates the intentions of the programmer.

 This example is similar to the one above but demonstrates multiple statements in the FOR/NEXT body, as well as leaving off the variable name from the `NEXT`: